Jørgen Mads Clausen: Philanthropy

 Clausen is a prolific philanthropist with a focus on his native region of Southern Denmark, much of which is channeled through the Bitten & Mads Clausen Foundation which he chaired until 2022, which distributes over DKK 100 million ($ USD) annually.

 In 2005, he and the foundation provided the initial capital injection of approximately DKK 200 million ($ USD) to build Danfoss Universe, an amusement and science park on the island of Als southeast of Jutland.
 He doubled down in 2012 giving DKK  60 million ($ USD) more as the park dropped the Danfoss name and became an independent nonprofit.
+The company also funds the Danfoss Museum, covering the company's story and Denmark's industrial history, in Nordborg which re-opened in 2018.

 He has supported the University of Southern Denmark.
 In 2015, he donated DKK 1.22 million ($ USD) to elevate a student pilot into a commercial prototype.
 In 2016, he donated a further DKK 1 million ($ USD) to create an InnovationLab for engineering and design students at the university's Mads Clausen Institute.
 In 2022, he funded the expansion and modernization of a sports complex in Sønderborg with DKK 17 million ($ USD) In 2024, he contributed DKK 10.3 million ($ USD) towards a national nano‑chemical imaging infrastructure project led by SDU.
 He also funded construction at Business College Syd giving  DKK 10.3 million ($ USD) in 2019.

 Following Russia's illegal invasion of Ukraine, Clausen donated DKK 7.5 million ($ USD) to the Danish Refugee Council, Red Cross and Save the Children for humanitarian relief in Ukraine.

 Honors

-Clausen has been made an honorary citizen of Nordborg in Alsace and Tianjin, China and a Knight of the 1st Class of the Norwegian Order of St. Olav in addition to multiple honors in his native Denmark.
+Clausen has been made an honorary citizen of Nordborg on Als and Tianjin, China and a Knight of the 1st Class of the Norwegian Order of St. Olav in addition to multiple honors in his native Denmark.